-Exploring the reciprocal relationship between empathy & interpersonal synchronisation
+Exploring the reciprocal relationship between empathy & interpersonal synchrony

-Persefoni's PhD research is focused on the relationship between empathy and interpersonal synchronisation and how these capacities influence one another in musical group interactions of musically untrained adults and children.
-The project will seek to investigate significant knowledge gaps in each directionality of the empathy-synchronisation link before exploring the possibility that these capacities are connected in a positive feedback loop, enhancing one another in a reciprocal manner.
-The project is funded by the Faculty of Arts and Humanities as a University of Sheffield Research Scholarship.
+Persefoni's research focuses on the relationship between empathy and interpersonal synchrony and how these processes influence one another in musical interactions between musically untrained adults and children.
+Utilising mixed-methods approaches, the project investigates significant knowledge gaps in each directionality of the empathy-synchrony link before exploring the possibility that these capacities are connected bidirectionally, enhancing one another in a continuous reciprocal manner.
+The project is funded by the Faculty of Arts and Humanities, University of Sheffield Research Scholarship.

 Timmers, R., Tzanaki, P., & Christensen, J. (2023).
 Coordinating actions as active agents in a dynamic musical environment: Comment on “Musical engagement as a duet of tight synchrony and loose interpretability” by Tal-Chen Rabinowitch.
 Physics of Life Reviews, 47, 104-107. https://doi.org/10.1016/j.plrev.2023.09.020

 Tzanaki, P. (2022).
 The positive feedback loop of empathy and interpersonal synchronisation: Discussing a theoretical model and its implications for musical and social development.
 Music & Science, 5. https://doi.org/10.1177/20592043221142715